codelast/raspberry-pi/README.md

 Control some LEDs through an pyroelectric module.
 ### gpio/stepper-motor
 Control a stepper motor through the GPIO ports on Raspberry Pi.

+## rpi-remote-monitoring-system
+Please refer to the README of this subproject.

+## webcam
+USB camera related applications on Raspberry Pi.
+### webcam/motion-detection
+Demonstrate how to detect motion in front of an USB camera using OpenCV.
+### webcam/image-capture/opencv
+Demonstrate how to capture an image from USB camera on Raspberry Pi using OpenCV.
+### webcam/image-capture/v4l2
+Demonstrate how to capture an image from USB camera on Raspberry Pi using V4L2, the code of this subproject is forked from https://github.com/twam/v4l2grab/tree/master & I add a shell script to invoke the program.
+### webcam/video-capture
+Demonstrate how to capture video from USB camera on Raspberry Pi & save to a file using OpenCV.
+### webcam/face-recognition
+Demonstrate how to implement a face-recognition application on Raspberry Pi.